arsen/image-optimizer/README.md

 **example usage:**

 **to optimize the whole folder**
-./compress -path /Users/arsenghazaryan/Documents/aofl/member.abcmouse.com/abcmouse_subject_pages/
+./compress -path /PATH TO FOLDER/

 **to optimize a single file:**
-./compress -path /Users/arsenghazaryan/Documents/aofl/member.abcmouse.com/abcmouse_subject_pages/home_cn_zhs/img/icons/levels/beginner.png
+./compress -path /PATH TO FILE.png